annndruha/annndruha.github.io/index.md

 # <a id="works" href="#works">👨🏻‍💻 Work experience</a>

-* ### Teacher of neural networks courses

-    *2020-2022 Lomonosov Moscow State University*

-    I teach a one-year Neural Networks course for postgraduate MSU students.
-[The course](https://msu.ai) covers a wide range of neural networks types, deals with solving various problems.
-In the second part of the course, students did implement neural networks in their scientific work under my guidance

 * ### Deep Learning Engineer, Python developer

     *2020-2024 [Center of Engineering Physics](https://engineering.phys.msu.ru/ru/) at Lomonosov Moscow State University*